hyperbloom/hyperbloom-node/protocol.md

 - `feed` - discovery key of HyperCore Ledger
 - `nonce` - random 24-byte nonce

-Sent at the connection start by both sides.
+MUST be sent at the connection start by both sides.

 ## 0 Handshake